setrar/MALIS/projects/softSVM/README.md

 ---

-Study the Lagrange multiplies as a mechanism to transform the primal representation of an optimization problem into its dual one.
+Study the Lagrange multipliers as a mechanism to transform the primal representation of an optimization problem into its dual one.

 Study the derivation of the dual form of the hard SVM